Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 For more information on TTL, see [Time to Live for Azure Cosmos DB data][cosmos_ttl].

-### Using operation response headers
+### Using item operation response headers

-We have recently made some quality of life enhancements to our item-level operations, allowing users to look at their operations' response headers directly from the response returned by the methods.
-Response headers include metadata information from the executed operations like `etag`, which allows for optimistic concurrency scenarios.
+Response headers include metadata information from the executed operations like `etag`, which allows for optimistic concurrency scenarios, or `x-ms-request-charge` which lets you know how many RUs were consumed by the request.
-These changes apply to all item operations in both the sync and async clients - and can be used by referencing the `response_headers` property of any response as such:
+This applies to all item operations in both the sync and async clients - and can be used by referencing the `get_response_headers()` method of any response as such:
 ```python
 from azure.cosmos import CosmosClient
 import os